 LIBRARY HOURS: The Addison Gallery of American Art's Library is open during public museum hours, Tuesday through Saturday 10am-5pm, Sunday 1pm-5pm.
 Both the museum and the museum library are closed on Mondays.

-The Addison’s complete library of books on American art and artists is catalogued and accessible to the public.
-You may search for books and subjects through the Noble Library Network online catalogue, if you set the library location to "Phillips Addison."
+The Addison’s complete library of books on American art and artists is cataloged and accessible to the public.
+You may search for books and subjects through the NOBLE online catalog, if you set the library location to "Phillips Addison."

 The Addison library is a non-circulating library.
 Due to the rarity of many of the texts, books cannot be taken outside the museum building.
 The Museum Learning Center and the library tables are available as reading space.